mrolli/myitjournal/docs/gitandco/github.md

 - [GitHub Training Lab](https://lab.github.com/)
 - [Visualizing Git](https://git-school.github.io/visualizing-git/)

-## (Git) Workflows
+## GitHub flow

-When working in teams there are many possible workflows to work on a project all at the same minimizing the changes of conflicts.
-Hosting the repo at GitHub however should motivate you to incorporate the GitHub flow as it has proven to be a very easy workflow that a whole lot of projects are using.
-Take a look into [guide on GitHub flow][gh-flow].
+While there are [many git workflows](gitworkflows.md) out there, having your repository on GitHub make the [GitHub Flow][gh-flow] your first choice.
+As explained on the [git workflows](gitworkflows.md) page, it's simple even for bigger teams.
+The documentation on the Github flow primarily explains it from technical point of view.
+The follow section workflow embeds these steps in an example change.

-### Example Workflow The philosophy of mine is that every change should be
+### Complete Example Workflow

-documented from the beginning to the end when it's implemented.
+My philosophy is that every change should be documented from the beginning to the end when it's implemented.
 A change could be a bug and its fix or a new feature that is required and gets implemented.
 The order of action then is:

 1. Open a ticket and describe the bug/feature in several dimensions to make it possible to understand the need to change something.
 Key questions are: